kaidez/kaidez.com/_drafts/remove-files-from-github.md

 Why is all this necessary?
 Because Git views any type of update to your repo as a "change."
 Git can detect these changes but has absolutely no idea what to do with them: it's *your* job to tell Git what to do with them.

 We just deleted a file from our project folder in the last command sequence with `git rm`, meaning we made a change to our repo.
 Then, by "committing" this change with `git commit`, we told our repo "this file really MUST go".
-Lastly, we uploaded these changes to our remote repo on GitHub with `git push`: GitHub saw that a delete was performed on our local machine after the push so it deleted `myFile.html` from the GitHub repo's view.
+Lastly, we uploaded these changes to our remote repo on GitHub with `git push`.
+After the push was completed, GitHub saw that a delete was performed against on our local machine's repo; therefore, GitHub deleted `myFile.html` from the its brower-based view.

 The "changes" concept is a central characteristic of Git and is key to understanding the Git/GitHub relationship.
 Git's job is to "track," or "watch," every single, solitary change that occurs inside your local repo...adds, deletes, updates...whatever.
 GitHub can only "change" itself based on what your local Git repo actually tells it to "change".
 So in the case of deletions, if you don't use `git rm` to tell Git to remove a file, Git can't tell GitHub to remove it after you do a `git push`.